-The Taisho period started seeing the introduction of isu-za (sitting rooms with chairs) as the image of ideal lifestyle, which created an alternative to traditional Japanese sitting areas which were usually arranged on bare wood or tatami-covered floors.
+The Taisho period started seeing the introduction of isu-za (sitting rooms with chairs) as the image of an ideal lifestyle, which created an alternative to traditional Japanese sitting areas, which were usually arranged on bare wood or tatami-covered floors.

 c.
 House of Georg de Lalande

-Also on Yamanote Street you'll pass a couple of other western-style houses.
-One of them was the House of Georg de Lalande, a German architect who worked for a long portion of his life in Tokyo.
+Also, on Yamanote Street, you'll pass a couple of other western-style houses.
+One of them was the House of Georg de Lalande, a German architect who worked in Tokyo for a long portion of his life.

 d.
 Farmhouse of the Yoshino Family – From modern to ancient